carr0495/MSALSwiftUI/Readme.md

 # MSALSwiftUI
-In this project I showcase how I use MSAL in a swift ui application using @Environment and @Observable
+In this project I showcase how I use MSAL in a swift ui application using @Environment and @Observable I also implement a basic navigation stack to showcase how the MSAL UIViewRepresentable can appear on any view in your application

 ## Getting MSAL Setup
 ### Create app